Universal design: Principles and goals

-Each principle above is succinctly defined and contains a few brief guidelines that can be applied to design processes in any realm: physical or digital.
+Each principle is broader than those of accessible design or barrier-free design contains and few brief guidelines that can be applied to design processes in any realm: physical or digital.

-These principles are broader than those of accessible design and barrier-free design.

 Goals

 In 2012, the Center for Inclusive Design and Environmental Access at the University at Buffalo expanded the definition of the principles of universal design to include social participation and health and wellness.
 Rooted in evidence based design, the 8 goals of universal design were also developed.